Number of local minima in discrete-time fractional Brownian motion

-Importantly, its large $N$ behavior is linear as in Markovian case \cite{kundu2024universal}.
+is linear for large $N$ as in Markovian case \cite{kundu2024universal}.
 Meanwhile its prefactor is modified, but it depends only on the nearest-neighbor increment correlation $\rho_{01}$.
-In fact, it is the same as for the so-called autoregressive model AR(1) \cite{box2015time,Scheffer2009}, which is a discretized Ornstein-Uhlenbeck process \cite{larralde2004statistical}, and whose correlation matrix is given by:
+In fact, it is the same as for the so-called autoregressive model AR(1) \cite{box2015time,Scheffer2009}, which is a discretized Ornstein-Uhlenbeck process \cite{larralde2004statistical}, and for the model with the correlation matrix:

-Therefore, although the mean $\langle m_N \rangle$ deviates from the Markovian behavior (which is obtained by setting $ \rho_{01}=0$), it does not incorporate the key feature of the fBm process --- the long-range correlations described by Eq.~\eqref{rho_k}.
-Finally, despite its importance, determining the impact of the increments' long-range memory on the statistics of the number of local minima has remained an open question.
+Therefore, although the mean $\langle m_N \rangle$ deviates from the Markovian behavior (which is obtained by setting ${\rho_{01}=0}$), it does not incorporate the key feature of the fBm process --- the long-range correlations described by Eq.~\eqref{rho_k}.

-Here we demonstrate that the variance of the number of local minima, $\text{Var}(m_N)$, for fBm exhibits a remarkably rich behavior that accounts for all increment correlations $\{\rho_{0k}\}$.
-We show that, depending on the value of the Hurst exponent $H$, ${\text{Var}(m_N)\propto N}$ for $H<3/4$, ${\text{Var}(m_N)\propto N\log N}$ for $H=3/4$, and $\text{Var}(m_N)\propto N^{4H-2}$ for $H>3/4$, at leading order in $N$, i.e., contrarily to the mean of Eq.~\eqref{eq_mean}, the scaling with $N$ is modified.
-Note that this transition occurs at $H=3/4$, which is not the threshold value $H=1/2$ that separates sub- and superdiffusion.
-The large (superlinear) variance at high values of $H$ has a fundamental consequence for the distribution of $m_N$, leading to a breakdown of the central limit theorem (CLT), as we also confirm through simulations.
+Conversely, the variance of the number of local minima, $\text{Var}(m_N)$, for fBm exhibits a remarkably rich behavior that accounts for all increment correlations $\{\rho_{0k}\}$.
+Depending on the value of the Hurst exponent $H$,